hypo69/hypo/pytest/gemini/src/suppliers/ivory/login.md

 # No functions or classes are defined in the provided code.
 # Therefore, no tests can be written.
 A placeholder is included
-# demonstrating a test structure that could be applied given a
+# demonStarting a test structure that could be applied given a
 # functional module.